 If you purchase transportation, we will have a shuttle leaving New Orleans on Thursday mid-afternoon.
-If you did not purchase transportation, it is still best to fly into New Orleans as it is the closest major airport to our first stop in the Atchafalaya Basin 2hrs away.
+If you did not purchase transportation, it is still best to fly into New Orleans as it is the closest major airport to our first stop in the Atchafalaya Basin, 2 hours away.
 New Orleans has many photographic and cultural experiences to offer as well if you would like to stay a few days on either end of the photo excursion.
-If you drive a rental car for the duration of the photo excursion, you will be looking at about 7-800 miles round trip including our time in North Louisiana.
+If you drive a rental car for the duration of the photo excursion, you will be looking at about 700 – 800 miles round-trip, including our time in North Louisiana.
 If you have any additional questions, feel free to send us an email at [email protected]

-Our accommodations at our hotel in the Atchafalaya basin region are quite nice and you can expect the comfort of a middle to a high-end hotel.
+Our accommodations at our hotel in the Atchafalaya Basin region are quite nice and you can expect the comfort of a middle-to-high-end hotel.
 Additionally, this hotel is a casino with multiple restaurants.
-While we will be providing sandwiches, snacks, and other food, during the weekender portion of the trip, you may very well feel like eating at one of the nice restaurants here or hanging out at the hotel accommodations.
+While we will be providing sandwiches, snacks, and other food during the weekender portion of the trip, you may very well feel like eating at one of the nice restaurants here or hanging out at the hotel accommodations.